minio/docs/source/administration/identity-access-management/pluggable-authentication.rst

 Creating Policies to Match Claims
 ---------------------------------

-Use either the :ref:`MinIO Console <minio-console-admin-policies>` *or* the :mc:`mc admin policy` command to create policies that match one or more claim values.
+Use the :mc:`mc admin policy` command to create policies that match one or more claim values.